Scheduled MonumentsEnglandSite of Fotheringhay Priory

 What is Site of Fotheringhay Priory?

-Fotheringhay Priory is a Benedictine monastery founded in the eleventh century in Northamptonshire, established as a dependency of Peterborough Abbey.
+Site of Fotheringhay Priory is a Benedictine monastic foundation located in Northamptonshire, established in the eleventh century as a daughter house of Saint-Saëns Abbey in Normandy.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003641.

 Who is responsible for protecting Site of Fotheringhay Priory?